kun-shukla/ci-p2-quiz-game/README.md

 #### Issue regarding the randomized nested 'choices' array

 - A bug was detected relating to the nested answer choices array.
 These 'choices' are being randomly displayed using the 'shuffle' function.
-However prior to that the correct answer always appears at position [0] of the original, randomized array.
-Prior to shuffling this value is stored in a variable so that it can be used to check answers chosen by the user.
+However, before that, the correct answer always appears at position [0] of the original, randomized array.
+Before shuffling, this value is assigned to the variable 'correctAnswer' so that it can be used to check answers chosen by the user.
 When the choices are shuffled the user selected option is checked against that stored correct value.
 This however was throwing an error from time to time as the array once shuffled was then being used in place of the original array to reference the position [0] element which was no longer the value of the correct answer.
 - To get around this problem the splice function was used to remove questions already displayed and therefore the above issue was effectively bypassed.

-#### Issue related to 'Next question' button not behaving as intended
+#### Issue related to the 'Next question' button not behaving as intended
-- Another bug that was discovered was to do with an issue relating to how the form element was being handled on clicking the 'NextQButton'.
+- Another bug that was discovered had to do with an issue relating to how the form element was being handled on clicking the 'NextQButton'.
 It was behaving as though the event associated with the 'Submit' button was triggered.
 - This was resolved  by removing the 'NextQ' button from within the form tag so that just the 'submit' button was within the form.

-#### Issue related to 'Next question' button not behaving as intended
-- Another bug that was discovered was to do with an issue relating to how the form element was being handled on clicking the 'NextQButton'.
-It was behaving as though the event associated with the 'Submit' button was triggered.
-- This was resolved  by removing the 'NextQ' button from within the form tag so that just the 'submit' button was within the form.

-#### Form validation did not work when user clicked on submit button without selecting an option first
+#### Form validation did not work when the user clicked on the 'submit' button without selecting an option first
-- In order to make the UI look more appealing the radio button input tags were set to 'display: none' with only the associated label tag values displayed on the screen.
-This led to an issue whereby there was no longer a browser generated prompt asking users to select one of the four options before submitting the form as this is validation mechanism is attached to the input tags which where now hidden.
+- To make the UI look more appealing the radio button input tags were set to 'display: none' with only the associated label tag values displayed on the screen.
+This led to an issue whereby there was no longer a browser-generated prompt asking users to select one of the four options before submitting the form as this validation mechanism is attached to the input tags which were now hidden.
 - I initially attempted to use JS borrowed from an online resource to try to tackle this problem however it did not work for me.
-On further research I came a simple piece of CSS to fix this which This allowed for the input tag's normal functionality to be maintained whilst keeping the radio buttons hidden without using any layout space as shown in the below code snippet -
+On further research, I came across a simple piece of CSS to fix this which allowed for the input tag's normal functionality to be maintained whilst keeping the radio buttons hidden without using any layout space as shown in the below code snippet -
 ```
 input {
 position: fixed;